hypertidy/polyggon/README.md

 ![](figure/README-unnamed-chunk-12-2.png)

-Create a list of vertices, branches, and object tables.
+Now for the triangulation approach, we need a worker function to create a list of vertices, branches, and object tables.
 Vertices and branches are linked by an intermediate table, so that we can store only the unique coordinates.

 ``` r
 maptables <- function(dat1, map1) {